 This elective subject is aimed at those students in Years 9 and 10 who have an interest in the factors that govern sports performance.
 It may appeal to students who would like to find out how athletes achieve elite performances in sport and how the application of science is involved in the analysis and prescription of improved sports performance.

 The subject involves some theory investigation and practical activity work.
+Each unit runs independently and can be studied in either Year 9 or Year 10.

 Students study the following essential modules: Semester 1 - General Principles of Fitness